 Description Enables/disables mixing on a single codec module, by means of the secondary link of the codec module (J3) of a play channel.
 This function applies to mixes in playlists, not in timelines.
 The license code 31 is required for the Mix on One Channel feature to be available.
-Mix on One Channel is available for all controllers (LSM Remote panel or protocol), and with all codecs and resolutions, except in 1080p and AVC-intra.
+Mix on One Channel is available for all controllers (Remote Panel or protocol), and with all codecs and resolutions, except in 1080p.
 Values Yes / No (default)